MohdTamim123/github/README.md

 # github
-A demo repository to understand the basic overflow of git.
+A demo repository to understand the basic workflow of git.